caocscar/hsip-deduplication/README.md

 ## SSN Matching
 We compare two SSN strings using the [Demarau-Levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance).
 A threshold of 0.77 is considered for a match.

+## Runtime
+The program will print out occasional messages indicating progress.
+Running time will vary on PC hardware.
+It should take less than 10 minutes for a file with approximately 200,000 rows.
+On my Intel i5-4590 3.30GHz with 8GB RAM, it took about 7 minutes.

+If it takes more than 15 minutes, there is probably something wrong and should be diagnosed.

 ## Progress Report
 The print out should look something like this if it runs without error.